villares/python-in-a-visual-context/Processing-Python-py5/LSystem.md

 Having studied the prerequisites, we can finally build an example of an L-System.

-Starting from substitution rules applied to an initial phrase (axiom), it is possible to produce drawings that approximate plants and fractals with self-similarity at various scales.
-For this, part of the symbols (letters) are interpreted as a drawing action, such as moving a pen forward, turning right or left by a certain angle, or flying to a previous position stored in a stack of coordinate system states.
+Starting from substitution rules applied to an initial phrase or sequence of symbols, called an axiom, it is then possible to produce drawings that approximate plants and fractals, with self-similarity at various scales.
+For this, part of the symbols are interpreted as a drawing actions, such as moving a pen forward, turning right or left by a certain angle, or going back to a previous position and heading (stored in a stack of coordinate system states).

 ```python
 axiom = "X"